whefter/puppet-syncthing/README.md

 The name of the package that will be used for syncthing installation.
 Defaults to `syncthing`.
 Nice option for those we built their own packages.

-#####`kernel`

-Override the kernel parameter determined via Facter.
-Used in determining the download URL for Syncthing.

 #####`instances`